sanlil/CS3245-patent-retrieval/README.txt

 - getting length vector for normalization
 		(last line in postings file)
 - getting line positions to access postings file
 		Line positions is a list of offsets (positions) that contains the starting position of each line in a file.
 As our dictionary points to lines of the postings file we needed a way to access line content without reading the whole file into memory.
-We deal with this task by using line positions and the function seek().
+We deal with this task by using the line positions and the function seek().

-We apply the Vector Space Model (implemented in an extra class) that generates a list of documents (patentNo) and their scores ordered by decreasing score. (additional information in secation below)
+We apply the Vector Space Model (implemented in an external class) that generates a list of documents (patentNo) and their scores ordered by decreasing score. (additional information in secation below)

 Furthermore...